illepic/my-site/notes/my-awesome-mac-setup/index.md

   * [Emmet](http://docs.emmet.io/) - rapid CSS & HTML expansion
   * Git - Commit, push, pull & more quickly from within Sublime Text
   * Sidebar Enhancements - Should really be baked into the core app functionality
+* [TextExpander](http://smilesoftware.com/TextExpander/index.html) - Code Snippet & frequently used text management.
+I used to use and love [CodeBox](http://www.shpakovski.com/codebox/), but it seems to of dropped off in active development and I'm seeing more features I like with TextExpander.
 * [SourceTree](http://www.sourcetreeapp.com/) - Great visual version control app for Git, Mercurial, and Subversion.
 * [Xscope](http://iconfactory.com/software/xscope) - My indispensable digital ruler; I particular love the "Loupe".
 * [CodeKit](http://incident57.com/codekit/) - Slick code assistant for all your SASS & LESS CSS processing needs.
 Web Development feels wrong without live reload as well.